DDR3 Memory Systems

 The following animations show a Begin-of-Life (BOL) DDR3 system with external memory controller.

-Due to the DDR3 FlyBy CA bus, each DRAM gets the Read at a slightly different point in time (about 150ps difference between two adjacent DRAMs).
+Due to the DDR3 FlyBy CA bus, each DRAM gets the read at a slightly different point in time (about 150 ps difference between two adjacent DRAMs).
 And after receiving the read command, the DRAM needs the CAS latency before it delivers the read data.
 Read data is received by the controller and sent back to the CPU.
-During the time where the first core was waiting for the data to come back from the DRAM, the second core could do thousands of memory accesses to the cache.
+During the time where the first core is waiting for the data to come back from the DRAM, the second core can do thousands of memory accesses to the cache.

 To limit the overall latency, new CPU designs do have the memory controller integrated.
 This integration solves already the problem of the frontside bus being the bottleneck.
 However, the overall Latency added by the DRAM is a real problem.
 Just doubling the frequency with each new generation is not compensating the lack of performance on the memory bus.